Health and poverty

-In the last column, above the Donate button, is the ANBI/RSIN number and the relevant details for tax relief.
+In the last column, above the Donate button, are the ANBI/RSIN numbers and the relevant details for tax relief.
 More information about donating can be found here.

 |Maximum Impact Fund GiveWell does not charge fees.
 It allocates funds to its recommended charities based on the need for funding and the greatest benefit to be gained.||GiveWell’s own fund|

 |Effective Altruism Funds: Global Development supports an up-to-date selection of top and promising organisations dedicated to improving the health and development of the world’s poorest people.
 The fund is managed by one of the founders of GiveWell.||Manual |

 |The Life You Can Save (TLYCS) supports highly effective organisations which it selects.
 Among these are top charities recommended by GiveWell.
 You can indicate a preference although TLYCS determines the final allocation of the donations.|